 International Activities Related to Pesticides

-Regulating pesticides involves many international issues and working with our regulatory partners in other countries.
+Regulating pesticides involves engaging in international forums, responding to global pesticide issues and working with regulatory partners in other countries.

 EPA regulates both the import and export of pesticides: